martincameron/liquinth/jvst/examples/liquinth/Readme.txt

 return key.

 When using MIDI input the sliders are assigned to modulation controllers 20 onwards.
-You can also use the interface to assign one of the sliders to controller 1, which is usually the default for the first modulation wheel.
+You can also use the radio buttons next to the sliders assign them to MIDI controller 1, which is usually the default for the first modulation wheel.
+Some of the standard MIDI controllers are also mapped automatically, such as Attack, Release, and Filter Cutoff.

 Configuring jVSTwRapper

-When configuring Liquinth as a VST instrument, your jVSTwrapper configuration file should contain the following entries:
+When configuring Liquinth as a VST instrument, your jVSTwrapper configuration file should contain the following additional entries:

-PluginClass=jvst/examples/liquinth/LiquinthVST
-PluginUIClass=jvst/examples/liquinth/LiquinthVSTGUI
-ClassPath={WrapperPath}\jVSTwRapper-0.9g.jar;{WrapperPath}\liquinth-a36.jar
+PluginClass=jvst/examples/liquinth/vst/LiquinthVST
+PluginUIClass=jvst/examples/liquinth/vst/LiquinthVSTGUI
+ClassPath={WrapperPath}\liquinth-a42.jar

 Kind Regards,
 Martin